-Fat and Calories
+Fat and Calorie Content

-You are not undermining your intake of essential nutrients when drinking skim milk instead of 1 percent milk.
-Non-fat milk contains 299 milligrams of calcium, 8 grams of protein and 382 milligrams of potassium, according to the United States Department of Agriculture.
-Cow’s milk with 1 percent fat content has 305 milligrams of calcium, 8 grams of protein and 366 milligrams of potassium.
+You aren't undermining your intake of essential nutrients when drinking skim milk instead of 1-percent.
+Non-fat milk contains 299 milligrams of calcium, 8 grams of protein and 382 milligrams of potassium, according to the USDA.
+Similarly, 1-percent milk has 305 milligrams of calcium, 8 grams of protein and 366 milligrams of potassium.

 Sugar and Carbohydrates